 Many residential treatment programmes will offer help to the family as part of their care package.

-As a first step, call our Vetlife services, Vetlife Health Support and Vetlife Helpline.
-We understand the impact of substance abuse on family, friends and colleagues and can point you to further help.
+As a first step, have a look at the family resources section below.
+If you need specific advice or are confused about what to do then call Vetlife Helpline.
+We understand the impact of substance abuse on family, friends and colleagues and can point you towards further help.